MSc Clinical Pharmacy for Secondary and Tertiary Care (PG Cert, PG Dip)

 About this course

-Develop your clinical practice further on a programme that combines workplace-based learning with academic studies and is mapped to professional development frameworks.
+Develop your clinical practice further by completing this programme that combines workplace-based learning with academic studies and is aligned with Health Education England’s Newly Qualified Pharmacist Pathway and the Royal Pharmaceutical Society’s Post-registration Foundation Curriculum.

-- Use of blended learning, which combines workplace-based learning, self-directed study and university-based study sessions.
-This approach allows integration of theory and practice and a degree of flexibility since students can align studying the online learning materials with their current rotations
+- Use of blended learning, which combines workplace-based learning, university-based workshops and self-directed online learning.
+This approach allows integration of theory and practice and a degree of flexibility since students can align studying the online learning materials with practice-based activities and current rotations

 - Interactive and stimulating workshops designed and delivered by experienced and specialist practising pharmacists